Young riders' performance augurs well for the future:Kotu | Devdiscourse

-The performance of young riders in the NSF250R category is a very good augury for the future, according to President and CEO of Honda Motorcycle & Scooter India Minoru Kato.
-Kato, who was at the MMRT race track at nearby Sriperumbudur to witness the action in the fourth round of the MMSC FMSCI National motorcycle racing championship over the last weekend, was delighted with the performance as Honda riders took honors in various categories.
+The performance of young riders in the NSF250R category is a very good augury for the future, according to President and CEO of Honda Motorcycle & Scooter India Minoro Kotu.
+Kato, who was at the MMRT race track at nearby Sriperumbudur to witness action in the fourth round of the MMSC FMSCI National motorcycle racing championship over the last weekend, was delighted with the performance as Honda riders took honours in various categories.

 "..I believe the younger generation is showing immense promise.
 We just started the India talent hunt last year and we have already found some potential riders.
 This time, there is a 12-year-old in the NSF250R category," he added.
 Kato was impressed with the performances of Chennai rider Rajiv Sethu who won his sixth straight race in Pro-Stock 165cc event and 14-year-old Mohamed Mikail, who Honda is sponsoring in the Thai Talent Cup and sizzled in the NSF250R category, setting record lap times.